 Welcome back to Montclair State!
-We at the Office of International Engagement are happy to have you back and are very excited for you to share your stories about studying abroad.
+We at the Office of International Academic Initiatives (IAI) are happy to have you back and are very excited for you to share your stories about studying abroad.
 We understand that along with the excitement of returning home, you will also be going through re-adjustment and reverse culture shock.
-Here, you can find some strategies to help with re-adjustment as well as different ways to stay involved in international engagement.
+Here, you can find some strategies to help with re-adjustment as well as different ways to stay involved in international activities.

 Help spread the word about Study Abroad and share your experiences with other students.
 Click the link above for more information!

 It is common for students returning home after living abroad to have a difficult time adjusting.
 The experience of coming home may spark the same emotions you felt when arriving in your host country for the first time.
 Students don’t realize how much has changed while they were away and don’t understand why friends and family members aren’t as excited about their stories from abroad as they are.
 This may cause a number of emotions, including boredom, frustration, restlessness, feeling isolated, reverse homesickness, negativity towards your home and others.

 The reverse culture shock you may experience when returning home is normal, it just takes time and a bit of research to get through it.
 Try to readjust to life at home without losing the ideas and values you learned while abroad.

 Here are some tips for making re-adjustment at home easier:

 - Keep in touch with your friends from abroad.

 - Become a SAPA and share your experience with prospective students at Montclair State.

 - Get involved with activities that continue your learning (language classes, cultural activities, etc.)

 - Incorporate your host culture into daily life (cooking, music, dance, etc.)